jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis.md

     ```shell
     dotnet add package Microsoft.Extensions.Caching.Redis
     ```
+1. If you are using Azure Redis Cache through the Azure Service Broker on PCF, then modify `appsettings.json` and add the following configuration:

+    ```json
+    "redis": {
+      "client": {
+        "urlEncodedCredentials": true
+      }
+    }
+    ```

 1. Create a file called `HitCounter.cs` in the `Services` folder.
 Set it's contents to the following: